osl-pocs/poc-celery/README.md

 This command executes the script that:

-1. **Starts a Celery Worker**: Launches a Celery worker instance using `poc_celery.celery_app` as the application module.
+1. **Starts a Celery Worker**: Launches a Celery worker instance using `poc_celery.poc1.celery_app` as the application module.
 This worker listens for tasks dispatched to the queues and executes them as they arrive.

 2. **Launches Flower**: Initiates Flower on the default port (5555), allowing you to access a web-based user interface to monitor and manage the Celery